 Can bad AC filter cause allergies?

 Yes, a bad or dirty AC filter can worsen allergies by circulating allergens like dust, pet dander, and pollen throughout the air.
-A dirty filter can also accumulate mold spores and bacteria, which can trigger allergic reactions.
+A dirty filter can also accumulate allergens and bacteria, which can trigger allergic reactions.
 It is important to regularly replace or clean your AC filter to maintain good indoor air quality and reduce allergens in the air.